Patients with primary hypothyroidism usually present with non-specific symptoms of weakness, lethargy, depression, and mild weight gain.

 Over-treatment is uncommon but can lead to iatrogenic hyperthyroidism.

-Hypothyroidism is a clinical state resulting from underproduction of the thyroid hormones T4 and T3.
-Most cases (95%) are due to primary hypothyroidism, a failure of the thyroid gland to produce thyroid hormones.
-The remaining 5% of cases are due to secondary hypothyroidism, underproduction of TSH by the pituitary gland.
+Hypothyroidism is a clinical state resulting from underproduction of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
+Most cases are due to primary hypothyroidism, a failure of the thyroid gland to produce thyroid hormones.
+Primary hypothyroidism is defined as thyroid-stimulating hormone (TSH) concentrations above the reference range and free thyroxine concentrations below the reference range.
+Secondary hypothyroidism is due to underproduction of TSH by the pituitary gland.
 Sub-clinical hypothyroidism is a state of usually asymptomatic, mild thyroid failure, with normal levels of T4 and T3, and minimal elevation of TSH.
 Myxoedema coma is a rare severe form of hypothyroidism with multi-organ failure.

 Adjunct Clinical Professor